kunshdeep2812/reco/README.md

-# reco
+# Reco... (version 0.0.1)
-Recon tool for pentester's
+- A recon tool for pentester's.